-He was tested and his ADHD was confirmed.
+We arranged for an evaluation and his ADHD was confirmed.
 This SVP was relieved because an inherited neurological problem.
 This implied he had no moral causality.
 He could see himself as a victim.

 Assuming that ADHD is discussable, consider some of the suggestions below.
 Even if ADHD is not discussable, the use of some of these techniques might help you manage your stress.